 Link to full CV: Click here

 Professor Zhenan Bao is a Professor of Chemical Engineering in Stanford University.
+She is also, by courtesy, Professor of Chemistry and Professor of Materials Science and Engineering.
 She received her Ph.D. degree in chemistry from the University of Chicago in 1995 and subsequently joined the Materials Research Department of Bell Labs, Lucent Technologies.
 She became a Distinguished Member of Technical Staff in 2001.
 She joined the faculty of the Stanford Chemical Engineering Department in 2004.